darraghoriordan/eslint-plugin-nestjs-typed/README.md

 There were many breaking changes between these versions.

+typescript eslint parser supports a range of typescript versions but there can be a delay in supporting the latest versions.

+This plugin only supports typescript up to the version typescript eslint parser supports.
+See https://github.com/typescript-eslint/typescript-eslint#supported-typescript-version for the versions.

 ## Index of available rules

 (more details for each specific rule are available in sections below)